djmarcos88/movie-search-exercise/README.md

 -   The release year and runtime.
 -   The poster image.
 -   The list of genres.
+-   A fake "like" button.
+For the interest of speed, doesn't need to use icons, but should show a different style after clicking it (doesn't need to call an API or anything).
 -   Bonus: A link to IMDB (check the TMDb API response).

 Fetch movie data from the TMDb API by ID, having performance and page speed in mind.